 Practical Examples

-For example, taste the refined harmony of Frico Jong Mature Gouda cheese with a fruity Roodeberg Cabernet Sauvignon (2018) for an unforgettable taste experience.
+For example, taste the refined harmony of Frico Jong Belegen Gouda cheese with a fruity Roodeberg Cabernet Sauvignon (2018) for an unforgettable taste experience.

 Wine | Recommended Temperature (°C) | Cheese | Recommended Temperature (°C) |